Timișoara Traian Vuia International Airport: Car

 Access to the airport is via Calea Dorobanților and the European route E70, through a roundabout near the village of Ghiroda.
 A slightly longer alternative (but with less traffic flow) is to exit Timișoara on Calea Dorobanților and drive through the village of Giarmata-Vii instead, before heading back towards the airport.
 A third option, starting in the northern part of the city, is to use the ring road (DNCT) which, also through a roundabout, is connected with the road to the airport.

 Taxi cabs have dedicated parking in front of the terminals.
-The average cost for a ride to the city center is likely to fall within the range of 50–55 lei, depending on the exact route and traffic flow.
 Ride-sharing services are not acknowledged by the airport, however the parking lot can be crossed on foot in a few minutes, and a car can be ordered at the entrance.

 Several rent-a-car services (Avis, Europcar, Budget, Hertz, etc.) operate within the airport.
-The rent-a-car counters are located in the public area, their schedule being correlated with the flight schedule.
+The rental counters are located in the public area, their schedule being correlated with the flight schedule.